avivshaked/ang-validator/README.md

 # ang-validator.js #
 An angular wrapper for chriso's [validator.js](https://github.com/chriso/validator.js).

+An angular wrapper for chriso's validator.js .
-This library offers all of validator.js functionality wrapped into easy to use angular directives.
+It wrappes all of validator.js functionality into easy to use angular directives.
-All of the functionality can be accessed via $validator service, or via directives.
+It also provides a simple way to add custom angular validators and sanitizers.

 ## How to include ##
 First reference chriso's validator.js